forestgrape/coronavirus/index.md

 * polymerase protein (protein capable of transcription of RNA to RNA) <br>

 #### metabolism phase 2: replication
 The metabolism can produce new virions that are released from the cell.
 The properties and and the environment of the cell influence the propreties of the virions produced.
-This phase is initiated by the transcription of the (+) strand RNA to a (-) strand RNA template:
+This phase is initiated by the transcription of the (+) strand RNA to a (-) strand RNA template mediated by the polymerase protein:<br>
--- transcription of (+) RNA --> (-) RNA template<br>
+(+) RNA --transcription--> (-) RNA template<br>
--- transcription of (-) RNA
+-- transcription--><br>
-* --> pieces of subgenomic mRNAs which get translated to proteins
+*  pieces of subgenomic mRNAs which get translated to mostly structural proteins (N, S, M, E, [HE])
-* --> (+) stranded RNA get packed together with the N proteins to form the nucleocapsids of new virions and thus initiating [replication](#replication).
+*  (+) RNA genomes to get packed together with the N proteins to form the nucleocapsids of new virions and thus initiating [replication](#replication).